jw-ng/learning/docs/reactjs/no-wasted-rendering/index.md

 ## State management in React

-In essense, `state` and `props` together holds the raw data needed to be translated into rich HTML for a component.
-The main difference is that `props` are passed in, and `state` is maintained by the component itself.
+In ReactJS, a React component translate raw data into rich HTML for use in the UI.
+These data are represented by two things - `state` and `props`.

----
+The main difference between `props` and `state` is that `props` are passed in, and `state` is maintained by the component itself.

 ### When do we use `state`?